roughiz/registry-walktrough/Readme.md

 #### Passphrase : GkOcz221Ftb3ugog

-And know we get a shell as user bolt :
+And now we get a shell as user bolt :

 ```
 $ ssh -i id_rsa bolt@10.10.10.159